chrisj42/webcheckers/docs/DesignDoc.md

 ## Testing

 ### Acceptance Testing
-<<<<<<< HEAD
-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._

 All 18 acceptance criterias for sprint 1 have been met and passed.
 For the signin feature there where no problems when testing was done.
 For starting the game there where problems when setting up